kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 -->

 - Switching on and off the gate should enable/disable the feature and increase pod validation.
+- Test the EvictionRequest early validation, which is done by the eviction request controller.
+- Test that the Evictions are derived correctly from existing EvictionRequests.
 - Test all the interactions between the eviction request controller and the responder.
 - Test the imperative eviction responder controller interactions.
 - Test that the eviction of the pod happens if there is no responder or the responder stops responding.
 - Test switching between different responders and resetting the EvictionRequest status.
-- Test that the EvictionRequest has the `Canceled=True` condition when the EvictionRequest is canceled or when validation fails.
+- Test that the EvictionRequest has the `Canceled=True` condition when all the EvictionRequest are canceled or when validation fails.
+- Test that the Eviction has the `Canceled=True` condition when all the EvictionRequest are canceled.
-- Test that the EvictionRequest has the `Evicted=True` condition when the pod is terminated.
+- Test that the Eviction and EvictionRequests have the `Evicted=True` condition when the pod is terminated.

 ##### e2e tests